linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 In the Fuel GUI ensure that the 2nd interface _(eth1)_ is configured as the public, storage, management and private interface.
 Pictures of this can be found [here](/mirantis_pics.html)

-Ran into a few problems along the way.
-But got the setup up and running. the OS and Openstack installation took a really long time.
-Like 1 hour.
-Got a [couple of blog posts](/mirantis.html) documenting what problems were encountered.

 ### References